learnk8s/learnk8s.io/_blog/scaling-machine-learning-with-kubeflow-tensorflow/index.md

 [TODO: pict]

-> If you wish to dive into the details of the algorithm, you should head over to the [official MNIST tutorial on the Tensorflow website](https://www.tensorflow.org/versions/r1.2/get_started/mnist/pros).
+> If you wish to dive into the details of the algorithm, you should head over to the [official MNIST tutorial on the TensorFlow website](https://www.TensorFlow.org/versions/r1.2/get_started/mnist/pros).

 By the end of the process you should have a good enough.